 A report of the Director of Resources was submitted for Committee's information on the Treasury Management activities for the period 1 April 2016 to 30 September 2016.
 Covering areas such as public works loan board, borrowing requirements, temporary investments, Prudential indicators, Local Government Bonds Agency, approved organisations and recent events.

-- RESOLVED: That the report be noted. - 351 REVENUES AND BENEFITS GENERAL REPORT
+351 REVENUES AND BENEFITS GENERAL REPORT

 Committee considered a report which covered the following areas: